HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 ### Overview

 This section of the guide extends the existing HL7 FHIR patient [$match](https://www.hl7.org/fhir/patient-operation-match.html) for cross-organizational use by authorized, trusted parties.

+The best practices and suggested weights have been collated from this team's original research which included the sources cited on the "Home" tab and others, as well as FAST webinar feedback, FAST SME sessions, HL7 connectathon events, and FAST Identity team participants' additional suggestions made to the FAST Identity solution document; this work has been ongoing since spring 2018.

 > **NOTE:** As security is generally out of scope for this guide, the conditions required to share personally identifiable information (PII) or to authorize an organization's or an individual’s, including the patient’s own, access to the results of a match request are not specified completely in this guide, nor should they be inferred.
 However, patient-initiated workflows (for example, "patient requested" purpose of use) **SHALL** always include explicit end-user authorization.

-Except where its recommendations involve FHIR $match-specific parameters, the guidance is intended to also apply to other patient matching workflows including non-FHIR transactions.
+Except where its recommendations involve FHIR $match parameters, the guidance is intended to also apply to other patient matching workflows including non-FHIR transactions.
+Use of other (non-FHIR, non $match) matching methods (implementations) that result in comparable or higher matching rates is not precluded by this guidance.
 Realizing that a better-formed match request produces the most reliable results, this implementation guide also includes a Guidance on Identity Assurance section as a companion resource to this best practice patient matching.

 ### Match Requirements